 When Can You Drink and Drive in BC?

 Staying under the drink and drive limit in BC is dependent on your individual body composition.
 However, if you’re asking yourself, “When can you have a drink and drive without consequences?” here’s a rough breakdown.
 Most people will process one standard drink in 1 to 2 hours.
 Therefore, if you’ve consumed 3 standard drinks, you will need between 3 and 6 hours to stay under the drink and drive limit in BC.
 But keep in mind that even after you stop drinking, the alcohol in your system may continue to rise for up to 3 more hours.
 And sadly, nothing can speed up the rate at which your body processes alcohol through your system.
 So, before you decide to drink and drive in BC, remember that you have alternative options to keep you safe, such as hiring a designated driver service in Vancouver.

 If you do decide to drink and have your vehicle with you and no one to drive it, the safest thing is to call a designated driver service.
 Our services will come to you and drive your car safely to wherever it needs to go.
 Leaving your car overnight is not always an option, and cab rides (if you can get them) to and from your vehicle might not be the right option for you either.

 Designated driver service in a city without any taxi alternatives is a great way to stay safe on the roads.
 We love helping people get where they need to go safely and on time.

-If you are concerned that you are over the blood alcohol limit or need to get from point A to point B, give us a call.
+If you are concerned that you are over the blood alcohol limit or need to get from point A to point B, contact our Vancouver designated drive company.